soi-20/brains/_posts/1930-01-02-the-two-narratives.md

 On Marc's philosophy that software is eating the world, and timing is everything.

-*-The strongest form is that, as a consequence of all this, Silicon Valley type software companies will end up eating everything.
+*-The strongest form is that, as a consequence of all this, Silicon Valley-type software companies will end up eating everything.
 The kinds of companies we build in the Valley will rule pretty much every industry.
 These companies have software at their very core.
 They know how to develop software.
 They know the economics of software.
 They make engineering the priority.
 And that’s why they’ll win.*

 *-All this is reflected in the Andreessen Horowitz investment thesis.
 We don’t do cleantech or biotech.
 We do things that are based on software.
 If software is the heart of the company—if things would collapse if you ripped out your key development team—perfect.
 The companies that will end up dominating most industries are the ones with the same set of management practices and characteristics that you see at Facebook or Google.
 It will be a rolling process, of course, and the backlash will be intense.
 Dinosaurs are not in favor or being replaced by birds.- Marc Andreessen*